Whistl suspends rival UK mail delivery service, 2,000 jobs at risk

-LONDON Whistl, the British arm of Dutch-based postal company PostNL (PTNL.AS), said on Monday it had suspended a mail delivery service to rival Royal Mail's (RMG.L), putting around 2,000 jobs in jeopardy.
+LONDON May 11 Whistl, the British arm of Dutch-based postal company PostNL, said on Monday it had suspended a mail delivery service to rival Royal Mail's , putting around 2,000 jobs in jeopardy.

 Since April 2012 Whistl has been delivering business mail in cities such as Manchester and London without using the Royal Mail network.
-However, plans for a full rollout were hit last month when LDC, the private equity arm of Lloyds Bank (LLOY.L), decided not to fund the expansion.
+However, plans for a full rollout were hit last month when LDC, the private equity arm of Lloyds Bank, decided not to fund the expansion.

 Whistl said it was now reviewing the viability of such a service in the United Kingdom.